 In fact, Autoptimize and RunCloud Hub are a perfect combination to optimize your WordPress site.

-If these options work nicely on your site, you can try to enable “Also aggregate inline CSS?” option.
+If these options work nicely on your site, you can try to enable the “Also aggregate inline CSS?” option.
+Autoptimize will aggregate CSS in the HTML.

 Autoptimize has some extra auto-optimization options under the Extra tab.